nupfel/nofuss/README.md

 The versions info is stored in the `data/versions.json` file.
 This file contains an array of objects with info about version matching and firmware files.

-The "origin" key contains filters.
+The `origin` key contains filters.
 The server will apply those filters to the requester info.
+Version matching is done using different operators:

+* `ge` or `min`: Reported version should be greater or equal than the target version
+* `gt`: Striclty greater than
+* `eq`: Strictly equal
+* `lt` or `max`: Less than target version
+* `le`: Less or equal

-Version matching is always "more or equal" for minimum version number and "less or equal" for maximum version number.
-An asterisk (\*) means "any".
-MAC and device matching is "equals".
-If you define no filter (i.e. the "origin" key is empty) every request will match.
+Notice `max` and `min` are there for backwards compatibility and they are not symetric: "more or equal" for minimum version number and "less or equal" for maximum version number.

-The "build" filter works slightly different.
-If defined and different than "*" it will match any request with non-empty `X-ESP8266-BUILD` header that's different from the defined in the rule.
+An asterisk (`*`) means "any" and it's equivalent to not specifying that key.
+If specified, the `device` and `mac` keys must match exactly.
+The `build_not` filter works slightly different.
+If defined and different than `*` it will match any request with non-empty `X-ESP8266-BUILD` header that's different from the defined in the rule.
 This is meant for different build of the same version (problably a development one?) and to avoid a loop it requires the requested to report the build explicitly.

+If you define no filter (i.e. the `origin` key is empty) every request will match.

-The target key contains info about version number for the new firmware and paths to the firmware files relative to the `public` folder.
-If there is no binary for "firmware" or "spiffs" keys, just leave it empty.
+The `target` key contains info about version number for the new firmware and paths to the firmware files relative to the `public` folder.
+The `firmware` key must be always present.
+If there is no binary for "firmware" just leave it empty.

 ```
 [